bashgeek/icinga-multi-status/README.md

 - Hosts Tab showing you all hosts of all Instances with a quick filter to search for a host
 - Services Tab showing you all services of all hosts of all Instances with a quick filter to search for a service
 - Instant browser/OS notifications about new problems, if enabled
-- Interface completely build on Bootstrap v5
+- Interface completely build on TailwindCSS

 ## Support